jundalisay/spblist/content/en/superphysics/principles/chapter-01b.md

 ## The Superiority of the Metaphysical over the Physical

 The subtle waves wrap around and penetrate the cruder waves in order to fill the void.
+In other words, metaphysical subtle waves can pass through physical crude waves.

+But physical waves cannot pass through subtle ones.
+This is why speed in our physical reality is limited to 300,000 kilometers per second.
+It is because the crude physical waves are unable to breach that subtle limitation.

 This is why the subtle metaphysical domain is superior to the physical.

+Huge amounts of energy is not needed to breach the physical barrier.
+Subtletly is needed.

 In some places in the aether, there arises a concentration of waves, as nodes.
 - The cruder nodes become ideas.